tom-seddon/beeb_test_os/README.md

 the flashing cursor indicates where the wraparound back to $3000 occurred.
 The wraparound size is always 20 KB.

-## Engineering test
+## Ceefax engineering test page

 Selects mode 7 and shows the Ceefax engineering test page.

 ## Main memory test failure example display

-Shows an example of the memory test failure display.
+Shows an example of the memory test failure display, so you can double check it'll be readable.
 The address and mask shown are meaningless.